katriryt/ot-harjoitustyo/documentation/architecture.md

 There are to be two classes for the storage of data: one for storing the player data and statistics, and other for storing the katakanas used by the game.

-At the moment, [DbUlities](../src/repositories/dbutilities.py), which sets up a database with player data, is established (work in progress).
+At the moment, [DbUtilities](../src/repositories/dbutilities.py), which sets up a database with player data, is established (work in progress).
 Player data is stored in an SQLite-database in a table called 'Players'.
-Player database is initialized at the start of the game by [index.py](../index.py).
+Player database is initialized at the start of the game.

 Database for katakanas is yet to be developed.